The Fourth Amendment and the Global Internet

 GWU Legal Studies Research Paper No. 2014-30

-The article explores and answers each of these questions through the lens of equilibrium-adjustment.
-Today’s Fourth Amendment doctrine is heavily territorial.
-The article aims to adapt existing principles for the transition from a domestic physical environment to a global networked world in ways that maintain the preexisting balance of Fourth Amendment protection.
-On the first question, it rejects online contacts as a basis for Fourth Amendment protection; allows monitoring when the government wrongly but reasonably believes that a target lacks Fourth Amendment rights; and limits monitoring between those who have and those who lack Fourth Amendment rights.
-On the second question, it contends that the border search exception should not apply to electronic transmission and that reasonableness should follow the location of data seizure.
-The Internet requires search and seizure law to account for the new facts of international investigations.
-The solutions offered in this article offer a set of Fourth Amendment rules tailored to the reality of global computer networks.
+This Article explores and answers these questions using equilibrium-adjustment, a method of applying the Fourth Amendment to technological changes to maintain the preexisting balance of constitutional protection.
+Fourth Amendment doctrine is heavily territorial: connections to the United States impact the scope or existence of constitutional protection.
+This Article aims to adapt existing principles for the transition from a domestic, physical environment to a global, networked world.
+It concludes that courts should reject online contacts as a basis for Fourth Amendment protection; allow monitoring when the government wrongly but reasonably believes that a target lacks Fourth Amendment rights; and limit monitoring between those who have and those who lack Fourth Amendment rights.
+It also contends that the border search exception should not apply to electronic transmission and that reasonableness should follow the location of data seizure.
+Taken together, the solutions offered in this Article provide a set of Fourth Amendment rules tailored to the reality of global computer networks.

 Keywords: Fourth Amendment, Internet, surveillance, Snowden